Captison/exude/guide/content/configuration/sections.md

 Scale unit value that defines default icon size (height, width).

 __`named`__ (object):
 Defines enumerated icon names mapped to SVG icon markup.
-Aliases can be defined here by setting a key to the value of another.

 __`loader`__ (function):
 Specifies a function that accepts an icon name and returns a Promise that resolves to SVG icon markup.